-winner of the National Conservatory for a professorship in guitar, is professor at the Conservatory "Lorenzo Perosi" in Campobasso.
+winner of the national competition for guitar teaching, is professor at the Conservatory "Lorenzo Perosi" in Campobasso.

 He was born in Rome in 1958, in 1984 he brilliantly graduated in “Santa Cecilia” Conservatory in Rome.